 Sweetly mild summer squash is a nutritious and tasty addition to many dishes.
 We'll show you how to cook it every which way and share some of our favorite summer squash recipes so you can try it for yourself!
 You can use these tips for yellow squash, pattypan squash, zucchini, and more!

 Summer squash have thin, edible skin, soft seeds, and mild, tender flesh.
-They are low in calories, high in fiber and vitamins A and C, and require a short cooking time.
-Popular varieties include yellow squash, crookneck, zucchini, and pattypan squash.
+They are low in calories, high in fiber and vitamins A and C, and quick to cook.
+Popular squash varieties include yellow, crookneck, zucchini, and pattypan.

 Note: Zucchini and yellow squash may be used interchangeably in recipes.

 - Summer squash hit their peak from early to late summer.